-The proposed study VYF03 is a Phase II, randomized, observer-blind, active-controlled (Stamaril) study to assess the non-inferiority of the immune response, in terms of seroconversion rates, of the investigational vaccine candidate vYF at the selected dose of 5 Log CCID50/dose, to the licensed Stamaril in adults aged 18 years up to 60 years in Europe; and to describe the immune responses in participants enrolled in Asia.
-The study will also assess the immunogenicity profiles (GMTs and GMTRs) and the safety profiles of vYF and Stamaril.
-It is planned to enroll 690 participants in EU and Asia, distributed in 2 groups with a 2:1 ratio: 460 participants will be administered with vYF and 230 participants will be administered with Stamaril, on D01.
+The proposed study VYF02 is a Phase II, randomized, observer-blind, active-controlled (YF-VAX) study to assess the non-inferiority of the immune response, in terms of seroconversion rates, of the investigational vaccine candidate vYF at the selected dose of 5 Log CCID50/dose to the licensed YF-VAX in adults aged 18 years up to 60 years in the USA.
+The study will also assess the immunogenicity profiles (seroprotection rates, GMTs and GMTRs) and the safety profiles of vYF and YF-VAX.
+It is planned to enroll 570 participants distributed in 2 groups with a 2:1 ratio: 380 participants will be administered with vYF and 190 participants will be administered with YF-VAX on D01.
+A subset of 90 participants out of the 570 participants (60 participants from vYF Group and 30 participants from YF-VAX Group) will be assessed for the early immune response on D11 and for biosafety profile on D01 and D11.

-Stamaril, used in the control arm, is the YF vaccine licensed in the over 100 countries, including the countries involved in this study.
+YF-VAX, will be used in the control arm, being the YF vaccine licensed in the USA.

-The study design is aligned with the WHO Technical Report Series recommendations (WHO TRS) (12) stating that the demonstration of an immune response to YF vaccination should be based on the measurement of neutralizing antibody titers both pre- and post-vaccination.
+The study design is aligned with the WHO Technical Report Series (WHO TRS) recommendations (12) stated that the demonstration of an immune response to YF vaccination should be based on the measurement of neutralizing antibody titers both pre- and post-vaccination.
 The WHO TRS states in section C.2.1 that 'Geometric mean titers (GMTs), seroconversion rates and reverse cumulative distributions (RCDs) should be provided.
 Seroconversion may be defined as either a fourfold increase in neutralizing antibody or the induction of measurable neutralizing antibody in a previously seronegative individual'.
-Therefore, the choice of the seroconversion rates for assessing the non-inferiority in studies carried out in adult and pediatric populations is appropriate.
+Therefore, the choice of the seroconversion rates for assessing the non-inferiority in studies carried out in adults and in pediatric populations is appropriate.